-We believe in care, compassion and dignity for our mob.
+We believe in care, compassion and dignity for all who walk through our doors.

 At Shanty Creek you’ll have the opportunity to learn about yourself, understand alcohol or drug misuse and develop new ways to face challenges in life.